Here are some of the frequently asked questions regarding the renovation and operational plans for the golf course.

 Who owns river's edge golf course?

-River’s Edge Golf Course is owned and operated by the River’s Edge Community Master Association (RECMA).
+River’s Edge Golf Course is owned and operated by an Oregon Non-Profit LLC governed by the River’s Edge Community Master Association (RECMA).
 RECMA represents the interests of the more than 500 home owners that surround the golf course.
-RECMA is an Oregon non-profit corporation, and all profits from the operation of the golf course go toward improvements and added value.
+As a Oregon non-profit corporation, and all profits from the operation of the golf course go toward improvements and added value.
 Nine homeowners from around the course serve on the RECMA Board.
 All board meetings are open to the public.

 How do I ask a question or offer a suggestion regarding the course?

 Simply send an email to email@example.com.
 Your email will be received by the General Manager, the Superintendent and the Vice President of Golf Course Operations.
 You can expect a prompt response.

 Yes.
 The ponds are some of the most attractive features of the course.
 Our plan is to flood holes 3|4, 7|8, 9, and 15 in April 2023.
 The ponds on 7|8 and 15 have waterfall featuers.